 - 1. Insufficient evidence to recommend vaccinating immunosuppressed children with hepatitis B vaccine in North America during chemotherapy. - 2.
-Hepatitis B serology is recommended for previously immunized children 3-6 months after completion of chemotherapy; if non-immune then booster vaccination is recommended. - 3.
-Immunization schedule: HBV vaccination may be initiated six months or more after chemotherapy OR when scheduled in school.

-- 4. If previously vaccinated and post treatment titer is non-immune then give one HBV vaccine dose and check titer in one month.
-If titer non-immune then give a complete HBV vaccine series. - 5.
-If not previously vaccinated give full series. - 6.
+Hepatitis B serology is recommended for previously immunized children 3-6 months after completion of chemotherapy and at least 4 months after IVIG infusion; if non-immune then booster vaccination is recommended. - 3.
+Immunization schedule: HBV vaccination may be initiated six months or more after chemotherapy OR when scheduled according to the provincial schedule (e.g. school-based vaccination in adolescents). - 3.1 If previously vaccinated and post treatment titer is non-immune then give one HBV vaccine dose and check titer in one month.
+If titer non- immune then give a complete HBV vaccine series.
+Check titer after a full series only in those children who are immunocompromised or are at ongoing risk of hepatitis B. - 3.2 If not previously vaccinated give full series.
 Give the appropriate number of doses based on age.

-Several authors have assessed the efficacy of vaccination for hepatitis B virus (HBV) early after the diagnosis of pediatric malignancy^{27,28,29,30,31,32}.
+Several authors have assessed the efficacy of vaccination for hepatitis B virus (HBV) early after the diagnosis of pediatric malignancy27,28,29,30,31,32.
 This measure is generally adopted in countries with high prevalence of HBV infection, in which vaccination is not compulsory due to limited health resources.
 These studies showed that vaccination of seronegative patients for HBV in the early phase of chemotherapy reduces the risk of contracting hepatitis B and confers protection to immune-compromised patients, although at a lower rate than in healthy populations or in patients off-therapy.

-A study conducted in the Maritimes identified that (17/19 or 89%) of immunosuppressed children vaccinated during chemotherapy do not respond adequately to the hepatitis B vaccine giving a false sense of protection^{33,34}.
-Based on the evidence for lack of vaccine response and the low risk of contracting Hepatitis B in Canada from blood transfusions (1 in 1.7 million units or 0.6/million donations 95%CI:0.30-1.19) [Canadian Blood Services35] and since passive immune-prophylaxis is equally effective in preventing acute hepatitis the expert panel of this guideline are not recommending vaccinating during immunosuppressive therapy.
+A study conducted in the Maritimes identified that (17/19 or 89%) of immunosuppressed children vaccinated during chemotherapy do not respond adequately to the hepatitis B vaccine giving a false sense of protection.
+Based on the evidence for lack of vaccine response and the low risk of contracting Hepatitis B in Canada from blood transfusions (1 in 1.7 million units or 0.6/million donations 95%CI:0.30-1.19) [Canadian Blood Services35] and since passive immune-prophylaxis is equally effective in preventing acute hepatitis, the expert panel of this guideline is not recommending vaccinating during immunosuppressive therapy.